 5. Mention your hard and soft skills

 When writing a resume for your first job, think about skills you picked up from classes, projects, clubs, and sports.
-Then place the most relevant skills (both hard and soft) in your resume’s skills section.
+Then place the most relevant skills in your resume’s skills section.

 6. Emphasize your education and coursework

 When writing a resume for your first job, don’t neglect your resume education section.
-Here are some achievements you can highlight from school in your first job resume:
+Here are some achievements you can highlight from school:

 By putting relevant coursework on your resume, you prove you have educational experience in the field you want to join.
-It’s possible you even picked up hard skills from this classroom experience that can apply to your first job.
+It’s possible you even picked up hard skills that can apply to your first job.

 Finally, you can consider whether to list your GPA on your resume.
 A strong GPA (3.5 or higher) is good.
-And if an employer asks for it, then follow their directions.
 If your grades aren’t great, then leave your GPA off.

-Internships, volunteer work, and extracurricular activities are great additions for your first job resume.
-However, what you choose to emphasize depends on which past experiences are relevant to the job.
+Internships, volunteer work, and extracurricular activities are great additions to your first resume.
+Just make sure the experiences you choose to highlight are relevant to the job you want.

-An internship on your resume is great to list because it:
+Including an internship on your resume is great because it: